boredanon/SafariRushHourClusterDataset/README.md

 ### Max Length

 Integer variable describing the solution length from the board within the cluster that has the longest length.
 This value is obtained by running either IDA*+TT or Retrograde Analysis.
+Illegals and clusters without solution are marked with a Max Length of -1.

 ### Time